Skip to Content

 Can This Recipe Be Frozen?

-No, fresh, uncooked vegetables don’t freeze and reheat well, so I don’t recommend trying to freeze these sesame noodles.
+Unfortunately not.
+Fresh, uncooked vegetables don’t freeze and defrost well, so I don’t recommend trying to freeze these sesame noodles.
 If you’re looking for a freezer-friendly noodle dish, try Drunken Noodles with Tofu.

 5 from 1 vote